G4be34/coding-with-callie-todo-app/README.md

 ## Run Locally

-Create a new database in PostgreSQL for this project using either SQL commands in the terminal or using the pgAdmin GUI.
+Create a new database in PostgreSQL for this project using either SQL commands in the terminal or using the pgAdmin GUI For instructions on how to install pgAdmin [click here](https://www.pgadmin.org/download/)

 Clone the project